fyrox-book/fyrox-book.github.io/src/scene/tilemap.md

 #### Creating a Transform Page

 Once you have prepared a library of tiles with your tile set, you may want to specify which tiles are mirrored or rotated versions of other tiles.
-This will allow the tile set produce a flipped or rotated version of a tile just by giving it the handle of the tile and the desired transformation.
+This will allow the tile set to produce a flipped or rotated version of a tile just by giving it the handle of the tile and the desired transformation.
 Start by selecting an empty page cell and clicking "Transform" under "Create New Page."

 In the lower grid area you should see that the cells have been divided into 2x4 groups.
 Each cell of these groups can store a `TileDefinitionHandle` and the eight handles together will specify all possible combinations of flips and 90-degree rotations that may be needed for a tile.
+The left 2x2 tiles are supposed to be a horizontal reflection of the right 2x2 tiles, and within each 2x2 the tiles are supposed to rotate as you look clockwise or counter-clockwise around the square, as illustrated below.

 ![Transform page](tile_map_rotate.png)